grmlin/gremlinjs-website/src/api.md

 **The shorter alias `G` is available, if not used in the global namespace already!**

-The global gremlin.js namespace.
+The global <span class="gremlinjs">gremlin.js</span> namespace.
 This is the only directly available interface exposed to the global scope!

 Access the public api via `window.Gremlin`, `window.G` or asynchronously with an AMD-Loader and the name `Gremlin`.

 ### Gremlin.add()

-Adds a gremlin class to gremlin.js that later will be used to activate [elements](https://developer.mozilla.org/en-US/docs/Web/API/element) in the document for this gremlin.
+Adds a gremlin class to <span class="gremlinjs">gremlin.js</span> that later will be used to activate [elements](https://developer.mozilla.org/en-US/docs/Web/API/element) in the document for this gremlin.

 `Gremlin.add()` is primarily used with CoffeeScript, as there is no need to use `Gremlin.define()`